-- 1. Meet or exceed the LEED for New Construction v4 criteria for the following credits:
+- Meet or exceed the LEED for New Construction v4 criteria for the following credits:

-- a.
+a.
 Environmental Product Declarations

 - b.
 Life Cycle Assessment

 - c.
 Building Product Disclosure-Sourcing of Raw Materials

 - d.
 Building Product Disclosure for Material Ingredient Transparency (health/toxicity)

 - e.
 Low Emitting Materials

 - 2. The project may not contain any of the Living Building Challenge v3 Red List materials or chemicals unless a request for waiver is granted by the City of Brisbane or its designee.

 - 3. Report the total and per-square-foot embodied energy of all buildings for six major materials: concrete, masonry, ceramics, steel, aluminum and plastic.
 Establish a target of 10% reduction from standard construction code-compliant baseline to minimize embodied energy and show progress toward that target.
+A 10% reduction is generally accepted as an initial target for relatively new and innovative supply chain modifications.
+Many green building rating systems use 10% as a key threshold and increase from there when evidence of change becomes apparent.
+Higher targets are established once the ability of the market to respond is demonstrated.

 - 4. Applicable LEED ND Credits include:

 - a.
 Building Reuse

 - b.
 Recycled and Reused Infrastructure

 - c.
 Solid Waste Management